gears-/ILX526A/timing_requirements/README.md

 Timing Requirements
 -----------------
 The requirements are outlined in the ILX526A documentation.
 For the sake of completeness, the signals coming out of the Uno were measured.
+The pictures of the scope traces are in their respective folders.

-A CCD clock period of 1 microsecond is assumed (1 MHz freq.)
+For the tables below, a CCD clock period of 1 microsecond is assumed (1 MHz freq.)

 | ROG Requirement | Symbol | Min. | Typ. | Max. | Measured | Units |
 |:-----------:|:------:|:----:|:----:|:----:|:--------:|:-----:|